nucleoosystem/kanisa/README.md

 ------------

-Kanisa expects to essentially be the only app you're running, and requires Python 2.7.
-It is tested with Django 1.5 and 1.6.
+Kanisa expects to essentially be the only app you're running, and requires Python 2.7 and Django 1.7.

 Installation
 ------------